 Work with Us

-For over 22 years, Djirra has worked tirelessly to ensure that Aboriginal women and children experiencing, or at risk of experiencing, family violence are heard, believed and safe.
+For more than two decades, Djirra has worked tirelessly to ensure that Aboriginal women and children experiencing, or at risk of experiencing, family violence are heard, believed and safe.

-Every year our dedicated and talented team supports thousands of women across Victoria, offering vital frontline legal and non-legal services and early intervention and prevention programs.
+Every year our dedicated and talented team support thousands of women across Victoria, offering vital frontline legal and non-legal services and early intervention and prevention programs.

 As an Aboriginal Community Controlled Organisation, Djirra is run by Aboriginal women, for Aboriginal women.